 - Current Term Withdrawal

 - Academic Calendar

-Students can complete most registration processes on the Web using zzusis. zzusis is available 24 hours a day, seven days a week.
-For questions related to zzusis registration, contact the Registrar's Office at 360-546-9565 or 360-546-9553.
+You can complete most registration processes on the Web using myWSU. myWSU is available 24 hours a day, seven days a week.
+You will need a network ID (NID) and password to register through myWSU.

 Change of address

 You are responsible for keeping your mailing and contact information up to date in myWSU.

 Classes may be added using myWSU through the end of the first week of the fall or spring semester.
 After the first week, you must obtain the instructor's (or department designee's) approval to add a class.
 Any credits added that will increase the amount of tuition due (e.g., part-time fees, fees over 18 credits) must be paid for at the time the credits are added.
 Failure to pay for additional credits at the time they are added may result in late payment fees.